 There are specific “buckets” (or categories) of articles you can identify that will have the most bang for your buck if you put some more time in them.

-These buckets of articles can include those with high bounce rates, those stuck on the second or third page of Google, and those who are getting lots of impressions on search pages but not a reasonable number of clicks associated.
+These buckets of articles can include those with high bounce rates, those stuck on the second or third page of Google, and those that are getting lots of impressions on search pages but not a reasonable number of clicks associated.

 At the end of the day, there are plenty of reasons why content or a site may not be ranking, and it can be tempting to try to optimize each and every detail.